kwalski/mysql-redis/readme.md

 **farmhash64**
 Example redis key:  *prefix.*`DiHlF3yv0V$` fast (~2 million hashes/sec on reference machine )
-*farmhash32/64* use Google's farmhash, non-crypto algorithm (if you have millions of possible queries, these hashes can collide :collision:) so use it for hundreds or thousands of static queries
+*farmhash32/64* use Google's farmhash, non-crypto algorithm (if you have millions of possible queries, these hashes can collide :collision:)

 **blake2b512** 🛡️
-Example redis key: *prefix.*`4KbMOx3xJi+7mJNy0tDbju6NY9uHqOroDsG4rYjpHK1mEwXJokls5Ofdjs7iDsn3cAtibgUkT8RDdpCE2phhiQ==` Crypto safe, ~500k hashes/sec on reference machine
+Example redis key: *prefix.*`4KbMOx3xJi+7mJNy0tDbju6NY9uHqOroDsG4rYjpHK1mEwXJokls5Ofdjs7iDsn3cAtibgUkT8RDdpCE2phhiQ==` Crypto safe, ~500k hashes/sec on reference machine.
 Use it for caching millions of different queries (eg. chats, logs) Note that the key is longer than farmhash.

 **full**
 Matches full query string.
 Use this if you are paranoid or if your queries are smaller than blake2b512 hashes

-Or you can **provide your own hash *per* query**, eg, prefix-`p.123` to represent `select * from person p where id = ?,123`
+Or you can **provide your own hash *per* query**, eg, *prefix.*`p.123` to represent `select * from person p where id = ?,123`

 ## Getting Started